 The meandering channels of the Nemunas River cut through its swathes of riparian wetlands and pine forests while inland dunes make for interesting Lithuania tourist attractions as they rise and drop to create sandy peaks and troughs amidst a kaleidoscope of different rock and grass strata.

 Tourists interested in boardwalk treks can enjoy traveling deep into the woods as long as they have their hiking boots on.
-The undergrowth witnesses a rich bloom of mushroom while the rural villages have an abundance of traditional waxwork craft-shops.
+The undergrowth witnesses a rich bloom of mushrooms while the rural villages have an abundance of traditional waxwork craft shops.

 A fantastic fragment of grassy hills, islets, rolling meadows, and shimmering waters, Lithuania travel guide shows Trakai to be situated west of the capital city of Lithuania.
 The main crowd of tourists to this place comprises local travelers who frequent here all through the year.

 The Lord-of-the-Rings-style castles are excellent tourist attractions in Lithuania Trakai that form the heart of its historic national park – a sprout of red-brick turrets and keep that perfectly mirror against the waters of the surrounding lake.

 The trio of large lakes named Skaistis, Galve, and Akmena offer their banks for summertime recreation.
 The Karaim community is a unique multicultural tribe that is the sole user of the beautiful timber-made Trakai Kenesa synagogue that stands here.

 This indelible green town stands midway between the Latvian border to the east and Kaunas and creates an astonishing natural gateway to Lithuania countryside of genuinely attractive religious architecture.